cs1302uga/cs1302-ce05/README.md

 ### Throwing Exceptions

-1. To ensure that a `House` object cannot have a negative price, modify the constructor and the `setPrice` method to throw an exception when `price` is negative.
+1. To ensure that a `House` object cannot have a negative price, modify the constructor and the `setPrice` method to throw an exception when the `price` parameter is negative.

-1. Update the Javadoc comments with the appropriate `@throws` tags if you haven't done so already.
+1. Update your Javadoc comments with the appropriate `@throws` tags.

 1. Run the `javadoc` tool to update your API documentation website on `nike`.